yashtazor/LLVM-Loader-POC/README.md

 * Loader extracts and stores all the functions and parameters.
 * Loader also tries to execute a simple addition method by dynamically passing arguments through C++ to LLVM IR.
 This is an additional important functionality.

-This intermediate reprsentation is converted to Meta Object Protocol and can hence be used to generate similiar logic in other programming languages.
+This intermediate representation is converted to Meta Object Protocol and can hence be used to generate similar logic in other programming languages.
 This enables polyglot programming.

 <b> <p align = "center"> Created by Yash Dekate. </p> </b>